FloofyPeachy/TrainControl/HowDoesItWork.md

 **W-MTC Communications Server**: This is where W-MTC messages are received from a radio and sent to the server, or vice versa.

 ## Communication
-The signals communicate with Rednet in ComputerCraft, and Minitel in OpenComputers.
+The system communicates with Rednet in ComputerCraft, and Minitel in OpenComputers.
 They have protocols, as follows:

 **HelloPing** Used on startup, sent from the server.